Michael Spilotro: Bit-part Hollywood career

-Michael was friends with actor Robert Conrad and through Conrad, also became close friends with Robert's fellow Hollywood actor Larry Manetti (one of the supporting stars of Magnum P.I.) and his wife Nancy DeCarl.
-In a 2008 interview, Conrad described the late Chicago Mob associate Michael Spilotro as his "best friend".
+Michael was friends with actor Robert Conrad and, through Conrad, also became close friends with Robert's fellow Hollywood actor Larry Manetti (one of the supporting stars of Magnum P.I.) and his wife Nancy DeCarl.
+In a 2008 interview, Conrad described Michael Spilotro as his "best friend".

 Michael first met Robert Conrad in May 1954, when Robert was only 19 years old.
-At the time Conrad had eloped with a lawyer's daughter and lied about his age to gain employment as a longshoreman down at the Chicago waterfront.
+At the time, Conrad had eloped with a lawyer's daughter and lied about his age to gain employment as a longshoreman on the Chicago waterfront.
 He was later fired in December of that year for handing out a petition to have his union steward fired.
 The two remained close and Michael later appeared as a stick-up man in Conrad's TV series The Duke in 1979.
 On the Internet Movie Database (IMDb) website, Michael is labeled as a dramatic actor.
-Through Conrad he became close with actors Patrick Wayne, Dennis Hopper and Nick Adams.
-He later was featured in Will: The Autobiography of G. Gordon Liddy released in 1982, and with Tom Selleck in the first season of the TV series Magnum, P.I., in the episode 12 entitled "Thicker Than Blood" as an armed federal marshall.
+Through Conrad, he became close with actors Patrick Wayne, Dennis Hopper and Nick Adams.
+He later was featured in Will: The Autobiography of G. Gordon Liddy, released in 1982, and with Tom Selleck in the first season of the TV series Magnum, P.I., in the episode 12 entitled "Thicker Than Blood", as an armed federal marshal.